Parents take drastic measure to get care for son

-* First South Bancorp Inc qtrly total non-interest income was $3.3 million compared to $3.6 million in prior year quarter

-NEW YORK, March 26 Within months of bringing him home, Sheila Trznadel knew that the boy she and her husband had adopted from Ukraine needed more help than her family could offer or afford.
+NEW YORK Within months of bringing him home, Sheila Trznadel knew that the boy she and her husband had adopted from Ukraine needed more help than her family could offer or afford.

 The 7 year old was violent and never showed remorse.
 He switched on the gas oven in the Trznadels' Darien, Illinois home.
 He hid matches in his room, stashed scissors under his bed, and told his parents he wanted to kill the family.
 One doctor who treated him said the child exhibited traits of a psychopath.